yesequin/Machine_Learning_Course/README.md

 ### Data mining process

+Data mining is the process of automatically searching and analyzing data, discovering previously unrevelaed patterns.

 Big data requires a process called data mining to make use of:

 1. Goal set.
 Identify key questions